umarhassan-mitodl/ec.s06-spring-2007/content/pages/assignments/assignment4.md

 Note: Assignments 4 and 5 are assigned and due at the same time.

-Read at least 10 incident records selected at random in the {{% resource_link "ba032566-da2b-4301-9264-cec2b41ed5cf" "Database of Demining Incidents and Victims" %}}.
+Read at least 10 incident records selected at random in the [Database of Demining Incidents and Victims](http://www.ddasonline.com/).
 Do not read sequentially.

 Focus on exploring these by "Activity" and by "Cause."
 It is less helpful to explore them by "Country."
 Also, read the Incident Record "Notes."